mreetyunjaya/AWSS/README.md

 > $ sudo apt-get install npm

-You must set a specific version of Node.js to let AWSS works fine
+You must set a specific version of Node.js to let AWSS works without any problem.

 > $ sudo npm install n -g